chamley/indieclass/README.md

 2. Install expo using the following
 <pre><code>npm install expo-cli --global</code></pre>

+### API Keys
+The App uses Google's places API.
+You'll need to get a key to have the app running.
+1. Go to [Google Cloud Platform](https://console.cloud.google.com/home) and set up a new project by clicking on **Select a project** *(Right next where it says Google Cloud Platform )*.
+2. Navigate to the project itself (you should be able to do this from the projects dashboard), and then hover over **APIs & Services** and click on **Credentials**
+3. Now use the **Create Credentials** button to create an **API Key**.
+4. Set up your environment variables in both the **Client** and **server**.
+In the client, create a `env.js` file and copy in the information in `env.example.js`.
+Set `KEY` to the API key you just got from Google.
+In the server file create a `.env file`, copy in the details from `.env.example` and set the `SECRET_API_KEY` as the API key you just got from Google

 ## Starting the App
-1. Create a `.env` file using the `.env.example` file as a template.
-Set up the DATABASE_URL with your chosen port by updating the `PORT` in that line.
+1. Use the `.env` file you created earlier using the `.env.example` file as a template.
+Here, set up the DATABASE_URL with your chosen port by updating the `PORT` in that line.
 This port number should be reflected in the `docker-compose.yml` file as the first number under ports. e.g. XXXX:5432
 2. In the **server** folder, run the following
 <pre><code>node index.js</code></pre>
 3. In the **client** folder